hetida/hetida-designer/docs/structuring_exceptions.md

         super().__init__(msg, **kwargs)
 ```

+...
+TODO ...

+## Typical errors and their handling behaviour
 The most common errors, namely the direct return of the result instead of a dictionary with the component output names as keys

 ```python